 The Group presents basic, diluted and headline earnings per share data for its ordinary shares.
 Basic earnings per share is based on profit or loss attributable to equity holders of the Group, and will not include non-controlling interest, and is calculated on the weighted average number of ordinary shares in issue during the period.
-Diluted earnings per share is determined by adjusting the profit or loss attributable to ordinary shareholders and the weighted average number of ordinary shares outstanding for the effects of all potential dilutive ordinary shares.
+Diluted earnings per share is determined by adjusting the profit or loss attributable to ordinary shares outstanding for the effects of all potential dilutive ordinary shares.